AYJACKSON-ICS4U/20time-log-due-every-saturday-night-AVese2k/README.md

 In the final week before the christmas break I spent time on Khan Academy.
 I am leaving the creation of my website for the christmas break.
 Now that I have a topic for the website, I have begun brainstorming the information and layout of it.
 For now the website will be one long page with various sections, so I will need enough information to achieve this.
 # December 30 log
 This week I spent no time on my 20 time project other than continuing to brainstorm ideas for the layout of the website.
 I hope to start and complete it before school returns, which should not be too difficult considering I have a general idea of what it will look like and how it should be coded.
+# January 6 log
+This week I began creating my website on atom.
+So far I have completed the toolbar with working links and have created a tournament tree on draw.io.
+This is currently the only content on the website, and I hope to complete the website in the next week.
+Eventually, I might add more features to the website to make it more advanced.
+Once it is done I will put it on github using GH pages.